-Camino Francés: Although it’s often confused as the one and only Camino de Santiago, the Camino Francés (or the French Way) is certainly the most popular travel option, with over 60 percent of pilgrims following this route.
-The Camino Francés starts from Saint-Jean-Pied-de-Port on the French side of the Pyrenees, and crosses sizable mountains (check weather), open plains and lush hills on its way to Santiago de Compostela.
-This route has a well-established system of albergues (inns and lodges built for pilgrims), lots of food options, and locals used to international thru-hikers.
+Camino Francés: Although it’s often confused as the one and only Camino de Santiago, the Camino Francés (the French Way) is certainly the most popular travel option, with over 60% of pilgrims following this route.
+The Camino Francés starts in Saint-Jean-Pied-de-Port on the French side of the Pyrenees, and crosses sizable mountains (check the weather), open plains and lush hills on its way to Santiago de Compostela.
+This route has a well-established system of albergues (inns and lodges built for pilgrims), lots of food options and locals used to international thru-hikers.

 For a prepared and experienced hiker, this route takes about 30 days start to finish, covering nearly 500 miles.
 Keep in mind that the Camino Francés receives the most foot traffic, meaning there’s plenty of opportunity to meet other pilgrims, but also a fair share of crowds during much of the year.